 Oracy is something which is entwined throughout the curriculum.
 Opportunities for developing these skills are actively planned in all areas of the curriculum and pupils are actively encouraged to speak in full, accurate sentences, using a range of sentence starters.
 Teachers actively correct mistakes made.
-Pupils use oracy talk tactics in class to initiate discussion, show their agreement or disagreement with answers to questions made by their peers and to build upon an answer.
+Pupils use hand signals in class to show their agreement or disagreement with answers to questions made by their peers along with a signal to build upon an answer.